mediagrid/capacitor-native-audio/README.md

 setVolume(params: AudioPlayerDefaultParams & { volume: number; }) => Promise<void>
 ```

+Set the volume of the audio source.
+Should be a decimal less than or equal to `1.00`.

+This is useful for background music.

 | Param        | Type                                                                                                |
 | ------------ | --------------------------------------------------------------------------------------------------- |
 | **`params`** | <code><a href="#audioplayerdefaultparams">AudioPlayerDefaultParams</a> & { volume: number; }</code> |

+**Since:** 1.0.0

 --------------------